voxel51/fiftyone-plugins/plugins/delegated/README.md

 ## Operators

-### list_delegated_operations
+### manage_delegated_operations

-You can use this operator to list all/specific delegated operations for your current/other dataset(s) and optionally take actions on them.
+You can use this operator to list delegated operations for your current dataset or other dataset(s) and optionally take actions on them.

 This operator is essentially a wrapper around the following [fiftyone delegated](https://docs.voxel51.com/cli/index.html#fiftyone-delegated-operations)